AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 ## Fabrication Details
 The ACVRP was fabricated using the following materials:
-- Metal plate with diameter of
+- Metal plate with diameter of 1"
 - Two check valves of 1" pipe size
-- Threaded rod of length
+- Threaded rod of length 7.5 cm
 - Spring of chosen length and k constant
-- Two stoppers of hexagon
+- Two hexagonal stoppers

 The OnShape design for the components of the ACVRP can be found here:
 - [Metal Plate and Rod](https://cad.onshape.com/documents/4e73b2e01f40050da6dc53e5/w/505d309a289216ef94331ebd/e/9bef45d7eddc1444e77d6a46)